BouchentoufOthman/Retail-Sales-and-Customer-Segmentation-Analysis/README.md

 - `Recency`: Days since the customer's last purchase
 - `Frequency`: Total number of purchases
 - `Monetary`: Total money spent
+- `TotalPrice`: Total price of a set of products bought

 Refund transactions were excluded from this calculation.